mgamio/blog/_posts/2022-03-09-uml-diagrams-for-java-developers.markdown

 The Ads composer service is responsible for orchestrating all calls to these three last services.

-Its better to include a new service called **FlyerComposerService** between Ads Composer Service and the three services.
+It's better to include a new service called **FlyerComposerService** between Ads Composer Service and the three services.
 It facilitates the migration task if you want to adopt a microservices architecture.

 ### UML Class Notation